Housing and Residential Experience

 Residential Services has partnered with University and Student Services’ Ship-to-Your-Room program to offer a convenient way to ship your belongings ahead of move-in days.
 Students also have the option to purchase bedding, bath supplies, and room decor items that can be delivered to student residences prior to move-in.
 For full details, see https://uandss.com/services/nwu/.

-If you choose do-it-yourself shipping methods (US mail, UPS, FedEx, etc.), you must ensure that packages arrive after you move in.
+If you choose do-it-yourself shipping methods (US mail, UPS, FedEx, etc.), you must ensure that packages arrive after August 28.
 Any items that you ship to campus and that arrive before you move in will not be accepted.
 Complete guidelines are at northwestern.edu /living/services/mail.